al-shaimon/news-portal-backend/API_DOCUMENTATION.md

 ## Notes

 1. All dates should be in ISO 8601 format
-2. All IDs are MongoDB ObjectIDs
+2. All IDs are UUID strings
 3. Slugs are automatically generated from English titles
 4. File uploads support images (jpg, png, webp), videos (mp4), and documents (pdf)
 5. Maximum file size: 5MB for images, 50MB for videos